pfheatwole/thesis/source/canopy_geometry.rst

 * [[Advantages of parametric geometries]]

+  * Parametric equations are designed to capture the structural knowledge of the shape.
+If a complex shape can be represented with parametric equations, then the parameters "summarize" the structure.
+Each parameter communicates more information than an explicit coordinate, so fewer parameters are required, and less work is required to specify a design.

-  * Parametric designs try to balance simplicity and expressibility.
-Parameters "summarize" the structure.
-A good parametrization lets you focus on high-level design without forcing you into simplistic designs. **The goal is to find simple design parameters that capture the complex structure of the wing.** [[I'm interested in "easy to create, good enough" approximations of real wings, not physically-realistic simulations.]]
+    Parametric designs try to balance simplicity and expressibility.
+A good parametrization lets you focus on high-level design without forcing you into simplistic designs. **The goal is to find a set of simple parametric functions that combine to capture the complex structure of the wing.**
+    [[I'm interested in "easy to create, good enough" approximations of real wings, not physically-realistic simulations.]]

   * Parametric models let you standardize so you can compared models.

+  * Parametric models use are low-dimensional representations, which makes them more amenable to mathematical optimization methods.
+This is helpful for statistical parameter estimation, or wing performance optimization.

   * Parametric models make it much easier to place priors over model configurations.
-(You can probably build a metric for explicit geometries, but it would be tough.)
+(You can probably build a metric for comparing explicit geometries, but it would be tough.)

-  * Parametric models use fewer parameters, which makes them more amenable to mathematical optimization methods.
-This is helpful for statistical parameter estimation, or wing performance optimization.
+    It's important that I reduce the effort to model existing wings because I need a representative set of models to deal with model uncertainty.

+    Flight reconstruction requires a model of the wing that produced the flight, but due to model uncertainty the estimate must use an entire distribution over possible wing configurations. [[You'll still probably need to use a "representative set" of models (parameter estimation is likely a pipedream given the available data), but at least parametric models make it MUCH easier to *create* that representative set from the limited available data on existing wings.]]

 ..
 Define the functional goals of the canopy model parametrization